 You know you have to make content - every day if possible, and it's got to be quality.
 It's got to go viral, and have a catchy title.
 Oh, and it's got to inform so people are linking to it for years to come - you can't be an authority with just click-bait.

-Sometimes this crushing sense of a never-ending content stream can end up with a burnt out content writer.
+Sometimes this crushing sense of a never-ending content stream can end up in a burnt-out content writer.
 You can feel like you're running on empty when you're churning out the words and even worse: you're running out of ideas.

-Why this is good: structure improves clarity and speed of writing - when you have a structure there's less chance of ambling between the laterally connected ideas in your head: the tighter the first draft the less editing you need to do, which is always a bonus in time constrained situations.
+Structure improves clarity and speed of writing - when you have a structure there's less chance of ambling between the laterally connected ideas in your head: the tighter the first draft the less editing you need to do, which is always a bonus in time-constrained situations.

-Why this is good: the information will be fresh from an expert source giving you a high quality article full of useful stuff and the burden of being interesting on your part ends at asking the right questions.
+The information will be fresh from an expert source giving you a high-quality article full of useful stuff and the burden of being interesting on your part ends with asking the right questions.

 Sometimes you'll have to work out the situation from the search term.
 On your gardening blog you might find someone looking for "long lead hedge trimmers", and this person is likely looking for a long lead because they have a large garden - so rather than writing directly about "long lead hedge trimmers" you could write about "Tips For Buying Gardening Tools For Large Gardens" or similar.

-Why this is good: you're working over your subject matter and find the areas which you're weak or haven't covered properly - and as a bonus you can measure how effective it is with very little effort!
+You're working over your subject matter and find the areas in which you're weak or haven't covered properly - and as a bonus, you can measure how effective it is with very little effort!